-Written from the cave in southern France where she spent the last thirty years of her life, The Magdalene tells of the final days of the Goddess worship in Judea and the failed rebellion against Rome led by an obscure Rabbi from Galilee, Yeshua bar Yosef.
+Written from the cave in southern France where she spent the last thirty years of her life, The Magdalene tells of the last days of the Goddess worship in Judea and the failed rebellion against Rome led by an obscure Rabbi from Galilee, Yeshua bar Yosef.
 The novel follows events recorded in the New Testament, as well as historical events censored by the early Church Fathers.
-The Last Magdalene provides a fresh perspective concerning the tumultuous changes that brought about the death of Goddess worship and the birth of a new religion.
+The Last Magdalene provides a fresh perspective concerning the tumultuous changes that brought about the death of goddess worship and the birth of a new religion.

 This is a tale that allows an intimate connection with one of the most remarkable women in history—Miriam of Bethany—the last Magdalene.

-The Last Magdalene is based on extensive historical research utilizing Hebraic and Christian sources including the New Testament, the Codex Askewianus, the Nag Hammadi Codices, and the legends and history of southern France.
+The Last Magdalene is based on extensive historical research utilizing Hebraic and Christian sources, including the New Testament, the Codex Askewianus, the Nag Hammadi Codices, and the legends and history of southern France.

 According to the Codex Askewianus, discovered in 1773, and the Nag Hammadi Codices, uncovered in 1945, the Magdalene was a great teacher in her own right.
-Her teachings are believed to be the basis for the Cathar movement, which challenged the power of the Roman Church in thirteenth century France, and was the object of the infamous Albigensian Crusade.
+Her teachings are believed to be the basis for the Cathar movement, which challenged the power of the Roman Church in thirteenth-century France, and was the object of the infamous Albigensian Crusade.